 GLMRIS Report Comment Period

-The GLMRIS Team is inviting interested members of the public to comment on the alternatives presented in the GLMRIS Report.
-Comments are being received via electronic submittal on this Web site, through mail or hand delivery.
-Please refer to the GLMRIS Report page for details.
+The GLMRIS Team invited the public to comment on the alternatives presented in the GLMRIS Report.
+Comments were received through March 31, 2014, via public meetings, electronic submittal on the GLMRIS Web site, mail and hand-delivery.
+Please refer to the GLMRIS Report page for public meeting locations, meeting transcripts, and videos.

 Focus Area 2 Other Aquatic Pathways Comment Period